metamesh/metamesh.org/content/english/standalone/projects.md

 ![](/images/multiple-house-layout.png)

 The equipment is small and light.
 The receiver is about the size of a coffee mug and mounts on a two foot pole outside the home.
-A single cable connects it to the indoor WiFi router which is a small black cube.
-The receiver gets power through the cable so only the WiFi router needs to be plugged into a power outlet.
+A single cable connects it to the indoor WiFi router, which is a small black cube.
+The receiver gets power through the Ethernet cable, so only the WiFi router needs to be plugged into a power outlet.
 The router even has places for Ethernet cables to be plugged in for wired connections!

 ![](/images/aircube-feature-poe2.jpg)